Roscoe Charles Wilson: Cold War

 After the war, Wilson served in the Office of the Assistant Chief of Air Staff for Materiel and Supply, the Office of the Deputy Commander of the Army Air Force, and Office of the Deputy Chief of Staff for Research and Development.
 On July 26, 1947, he became one of the deputy chiefs of the Armed Forces Special Weapons Project, with the rank of brigadier general from April 1948.
 He also served on the Military Liaison Committee of the United States Atomic Energy Commission.
 He became Deputy Assistant Deputy Chief of Staff, operations, for Atomic Energy, in July 1948, and Assistant Deputy Chief of Staff, Operations, for Atomic Energy, in February 1950, although he remained on the Military Liaison Committee.
 He was promoted to major general on August 11, 1950.

-From October 1951 to May 1954 Wolson was Commandant of the Air War College at Maxwell Air Force Base, Alabama.
+From October 1951 to May 1954 Wilson was Commandant of the Air War College at Maxwell Air Force Base, Alabama.
 He then became commander of the Third Air Force in the United Kingdom, also becoming head of the Military Assistance Advisory Group for the United Kingdom on November 1, 1956.
 At the time, the Third Air Force was responsible for the only tactical nuclear weapons in Europe, so Wilson was a logical choice as commander.
 After returning to the United States in July 1957, he became the Air Force member of the Weapons Systems Evaluation Group in the Office of the Assistant Secretary of Defense for Research and Development.
 He was promoted to lieutenant general on July 1, 1958, when he became Deputy Chief of Staff, Development.
 In a reorganization of the area on July 1, 1961, he became Deputy Chief of Staff, Research and Technology.

 Wilson retired from the Air Force on November 1, 1961.
 His decorations included the Distinguished Service Medal and the Legion of Merit with two oak leaf clusters.
 He became president and chairman of Allied Research in Concord, Massachusetts, a defense contractor, but retired in 1963, and moved to Harrods Creek, Louisville, Kentucky.
 He died on August 21, 1986, and was buried in Zachary Taylor National Cemetery in Louisville.